salahbdg/VV-ESIR-TP3/exercises/balanced-strings.md

 Now we can be sure that the Basic choice coverage is satisfied by adding those assertions to our test class.

-4 -

-As we can see in the image below, after running in the directory that contains our pom.xml (with the plugin pitest added)
+4 - As we can see in the image below, after running the below command in the directory that contains our pom.xml (with the plugin pitest added)
 ```command
 // command to run pitest
 mvn org.pitest:pitest-maven:mutationCoverage